Department of Animal Science Graduate Program- Prospective Students

 Application Submission Deadlines

 The Application Submission Deadline is the last day you are able to submit your application for consideration for the program and term for which you are applying.
 You will not be able to submit an application after these dates for the term to which you are applying.
 All applications should contain ALL required information (including completed recommendations) by the submission deadline date.
 Deadlines for fall and spring semesters pertain to both international and domestic students.
 It is recommended that applications be submitted prior to the submission deadline date to allow time for your recommendations to be submitted and the Department of Animal Science Graduate Committee to process their recommendation.
 If you miss the application submission deadline for the term to which you're applying, you may change the term for which you are applying or contact the department at animalscience@uconn.edu to close out your application.
-Applicants can contact the Animal Science Graduate Studies Committee Chair, Dr. Dennis D'Amico with any questions.
+Applicants can contact the Animal Science Graduate Studies Committee Chair, Dr. Mary Anne Amalaradjou with any questions.

 Applicants Requiring a Student Visa